adobe-research/spindle/README.md

 This repo contains the Spindle implementation and benchmarking scripts to observe Spindle's performance while exploring Spark's tuning options.
+Spindle's goal is to process petabytes of data on thousands of nodes, but the current implementation has not yet been tested at this scale.
+Our current experimental results use six nodes, each with 24 cores and 21g of Spark memory, to query 13.1GB of analytics data.
+The trends show that further Spark tuning and optimizations should be investigated before attempting larger scale deployments.

 # Demo
 We used Spindle to generate static webpages that are hosted